dialoss/Blog/README.md

 Feature-Sliced design

 All content is splitted in items, that forms entire page.
-Each item has it's own type: Image, Video, TextField, 3D Model, File, Button, Subcription etc. And custom items, that could be easily embeded in site, for example: Intro, Tabs, Carousel.
+Each item has it's own type: Image, Video, TextField, 3D Model, File, Button, Subcription etc. And custom items, that could be easily embedded into the site, for example: Intro, Tabs, Carousel.

 Custom reusable UI components:
 + Modal